descarteslabs/descarteslabs-python/README_INTERNAL.md

 - Publish the package at this tag to pypi - at the moment only Justin and Sam can do this: `monorepo/tools/pypi.sh --tag vX.Y.Z`
 - Update the version in images/tasks/public/py\*/requirements.txt.default
+- Build the images
+- Retrieve the versions of installed python packages with `pip freeze` and update docs/guides/tasks.rst
 - Build the images: `bazel build //images/tasks/public/...`
 - Retrieve the versions of installed python packages in each image with e.g.
   `docker run --entrypoint bash -it images/tasks/public/py3.6-gpu/default:latest`